oliverdantzer/vscode-workspace-config/README.md

 git clone -b BRANCH-NAME https://github.com/oliverdantzer/vscode-workspace-config.git ./.vscode
 ```

+### How to install the extensions in `extensions.json`
+1. Navigate to VSCode's "Extensions" tab
+2. Type `@recommended`
+3. A list of extensions will be shown in "Workspace Recommendations"
+4. Click the ☁️ button to install all extensions at once

 ## Note regarding usage in git repositories
 This repository is usually used in git repositories with `.vscode/` listed in their `.gitignore` file.